abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_implementation.rst

-Scheduling is one of the field where Constraint Programming is heavily used, therefore specialized constraints and variables have been developed [#scheduling_or_tools_explained_in_details_next_section]_.
+Scheduling is one of the fields where Constraint Programming is heavily used and where specialized constraints and variables have been developed [#scheduling_or_tools_explained_in_details_next_section]_.
 In this section,
 we will implement the disjunctive model with dedicated variables (``IntervalVar`` and ``SequenceVar``) and constraints (``IntervalBinaryRelation`` and ``DisjunctiveConstraint``).